 GrayWolves is encouraging tribes to act now to subscribe to the spectrum made available by the FCC.
 We will lease land from you to build out the networks redeploying existing assets.
-Through our partnerships with leading wireless service providers, your Tribal Community will finally have the high quality, seamless wireless coverage you deserve.
+Through our partnerships with leading broadband service providers, your Tribal Community will finally have the high quality, seamless broadband coverage you deserve.

 The FCC has recently recognized the distinct challenges in bringing connectivity to Tribal Lands so it has now allocated a portion of the overall support specifically for qualifying Native American Reservations, offering bidding credits for Tribally-owned and controlled providers.

 Besides being able to use cell phones, tablets and computers wirelessly, this initiative brings economic opportunity in jobs and additional services, like healthcare and tourism.
 It elevates safety, and it provides access to education and information.
 It will simply enrich people’s lives.